-The 2018 MAS in ICM Annual Review includes a look back at the third year of the course, with encouraging reports from the 2017 students who have started applying their knowledge to address agricultural issues in their countries.
+The 2019 MAS in ICM Annual Review includes a look back at the fourth year of the course, with encouraging reports from past students who have started applying their knowledge to address agricultural issues in their countries.

 Courses will be taught in Delémont, in the Canton of Jura, Switzerland.
 Located within one hour of Lake Neuchâtel, the facilities are also near major agricultural regions, the Swiss Alps and Basel city.